cspwcspw/Yet-Another-Energy-Monitor/README.md

 More importantly, of course, is that the flexibility of a software-based system means it can be easily be extended to save statistics of power usage over time, or to switch between solar or utility sources of power.
-And all this is achievable with a Current Sensor and an Arduino, together costing around $16.
+And all this is achievable with a Current Sensor and an Arduino or and ESP32, together costing around $16.

-Last Update 30 Dec 2019.
+Last Update 14 Jan 2020.